5T33Z0/OC-Little-Translated/Content/K_Debugging/README.md

 As you can see, devices 12 and 18 don't have a known/valid Vendor ID (`ffff`).
 That's the reason why they're not listed by Hackintool.
 So as far analyzing PCI is concerned you are better off using Hackintool, if the system is already up and running.

+>[!NOTE]
+>
-**NOTE**: Device-IDs of PCIInfo and Hackintool will differ whether you spoof Device-IDs via DeviceProperties or via ACPI, to make a component work in macOS (iGPUs, dGPUS, SATA Controller or LAN Adapters come to mind).
+> Device-IDs of PCIInfo and Hackintool will differ whether you spoof Device-IDs via DeviceProperties or ACPI, to make a component work in macOS (iGPUs, dGPUS, SATA Controller or LAN Adapters come to mind).

 ### SMBIOS

-This folder contains some .bins from the used system.
-Might be interesting for developers.
+This folder contains `.bin` files representing system firmware and SMBIOS data.
+Developers can use this for testing configurations or emulating hardware.

+## Summary

+OpenCore’s `SysReport` is an essential tool for:

+* Debugging ACPI and device issues
+* Troubleshooting audio and CPU problems
+* Inspecting PCI devices and hardware compatibility
+* Providing detailed system info for developers

+By generating these dumps, you gain a clear, hardware-level picture of your Hackintosh, allowing precise fixes without relying on trial and error.

-## CREDITS
+## Credits
 - dreamwhite for PCILookup
-- utopia-team for Debug EFI
+- utopia-team for OpenCore Debug EFI